 - IMPORTXML – Imports data from various structured data points.
 Can scrape outside websites.
 Example of how to use it here.

-- GOOGLEFINANCE – Not referring to the website Google Finance (we prefer Yahoo Finance) but using the “coding tool” in Google Sheets, which can import basic live data (pricing info).
+- GOOGLEFINANCE – Not referring to the website Google Finance (we prefer Yahoo Finance) but the “coding tool” in Google Sheets, which can import basic live data (pricing information).

 Market Research Tools